 At the end of the semester/practicum the student receives a field evaluation.
 The evaluation is completed by the Field Instructor with input from the student and task supervisor, if applicable.
-There are specific evaluation forms located on Canvas for the Foundation Practicum as there are distinct core competencies addressed in this field placement.
+There are specific evaluation forms located on eCollege for the Foundation Practicum as there are distinct core competencies addressed in this field placement.
 The evaluation is based on the core competencies, practice behaviors and assignments specified by the Learning Contract.
 A grade of PASS or FAIL is recommended by the Field Instructor.
-The evaluation is submitted to Canvas by the due date indicated by the Office of Field Education.
+The evaluation is submitted to the DROPBOX by the student in eCollege by the due date indicated by the Office of Field Education.